 - In the QoS Policy or Authorized QoS, the CP Function:

-- for each data flow or specific set of packets in a data flow for which a downlink token has been generated, it provides to the UP-GW the Token ID, the information for token verification (e.g. the key used to generate the token), in addition to the remaining QoS information.
+- for each data flow or specific set of packets in a data flow for which a downlink token has been generated, it provides to the UP-GW the Token ID, the information for token verification (e.g. the key used to generate the token), in addition to the remaining QoS information in the QoS policy.

 - for each data flow or specific set of packets in a data flow for which a downlink token has been generated, it provides to the AF the downlink Packet Marking Token .